-When you change the permissions assigned to a Lighthouse user in your IdP (via LH\Groups SAML attribute), the changes will not take effect until the user logs out and back into Lighthouse.
+When you change the permissions assigned to a Lighthouse user in your IdP (via LH_Groups SAML attribute), the changes will not take effect until the user logs out and back into Lighthouse.

-If you need to quickly restrict a user's access, consider altering the permissions of or deleting that user's usergroups on Lighthouse, see "Modifying existing groups.
+If you need to quickly restrict a user's access, consider altering the permissions of or deleting that user's usergroups on Lighthouse, see ""Modifying existing groups" on page 320.
 You can also set a low Web Session Timeout.
 See Examine or modify Lighthouse Session Settings.